AdguardTeam/AdGuardForSafari/Scripts/README.md

 ## <a id="updates"></a> Updates json

-We made a special script that updates version in json file
+We made a special script that updates version value in updates.json file

 ```
-Usage: notarize.py [options]
+Usage: update_version.py [options]

 Options:
   -h, --help            show this help message and exit